dmoskowitz/mavric/README.md

 ## Usage

 The primary user-facing function in the package is `estVC`, which performs all the calculations underlying the algorithm and returns the above-described quantification and differential analysis.
 Additionally, `plotPCs` and `plotVars` offer visualizations of the results.
 All three functions have help pages within R describing their parameters and use in greater detail.
+The help page for `estVC` includes an example for running all three functions.